lucifer-14/Writeups/Hack This Site/Basic Challenges/Mission 5/README.md

   **Hint:** Take a closer look at the elements of the HTML form.

-  **Note:** I don't know what is the difference between the previous one and this one.
+  **Note:** I also don't know the difference between the previous one and this one.
 For me, I solved this one with the same method as the previous one.

 </details>